berobinson/starter-hugo-academic/content/project/ResNet/index.md

 ---
-title: ResNet - Promoting sustainable and resilient ecosystems throughout Canada
+  title: 'ResNet: Promoting sustainable and resilient ecosystems throughout Canada'

 summary: 'ResNet's mission is to support Canada's capacity to monitor, model, and manage its working landscapes and seascapes (and all the ecosystem services they provide) for the long-term shared health, prosperity and resilience for all Canadians through community-engaged research.
 My group's role in this project is to integrate communities into models to better account for how ecosystem service flows are captured by human beneficiaries on the landscape.'

 # USE TAGS TO IDENTIFY A PROJECT IN SPECIFIC CATEGORIES
 # filter_button: